TobyX-Corp/phantom-react/docs/materials.md

 **mipFilter**	ReactPropTypes.oneOf(['Nearest', 'Linear'])

 Mipmapping increases rendering performance when rendering textures at small sizes.
-When used, Viro will create scaled down versions of the texture, and during rendering will sample the version that's closest to the size of the surface being rendered.
+When used, Phantom will create scaled down versions of the texture, and during rendering will sample the version that's closest to the size of the surface being rendered.

 'Nearest' filtering will return the color from the mip-level closest to the size of the rendered surface.